hop-protocol/docs/js-sdk/getting-started.md

 The total bonder fee is `bonderFee`+ `destinationTxFee`

-&#x20;Make sure to use the total bonder fee when sending a transfer over the Hop bridge.
+Make sure to use the total bonder fee when sending a transfer over the Hop bridge.

 ```javascript
 import { Hop, Chain } from '@hop-protocol/sdk'